-- Weekly visual inspections
+- Monthly visual inspections

-- Quarterly comprehensive inspections.
+- Semi-Annual comprehensive inspections.

-- Quarterly visual observation of stormwater discharges.
+- Annual visual observation of stormwater discharges.

-To comply with DEQ requirements, the City has develop SOPs, inspection reports, and has facility logs to track and record facility inspections.
+To comply with DEQ requirements, the City has developed SOPs, inspection reports, and has facility logs to track and record facility inspections.
 BMP GH-3 outlines Washington City's employee training program.
 This program is designed to teach staff about potential sources of stormwater contamination and ways to minimize the water quality impact of municipal activities, such as park and open space maintenance, fleet and building maintenance, construction and land disturbances, and storm drain system maintenance.